SathyaNeom/GIS_Project/docs/ARCHITECTURE_REFACTORING_SUMMARY.md

 ## Overview

-The GPS_Device_Proj Android application underwent a comprehensive architectural refactoring to consolidate from a multi-module structure to a single-module, package-based organization.
+The GdsGpsCollection Android application underwent a comprehensive architectural refactoring to consolidate from a multi-module structure to a single-module, package-based organization.
 This refactoring was undertaken to simplify the codebase structure, improve developer productivity, and optimize build performance for the current project scale.